 We’ve all been lulled into the notion that advertising is the only model out there.
-Not only is the advertising model dead, there are other, more successful and less annoying business models out there to replace the advertising model.
+Not only is the advertising model dead, but there are also other, more successful, and less annoying business models out there to replace the advertising model.
 And, don’t forget that you can find leads online through paid services through a paid user acquisition model that doesn’t rely on advertising.

 1. Freemium model

-Newcomer Ello hopes to unseat Facebook by providing an ad free social networks.
-Ello founders aren’t altruistic, they just recognize that users are feed up with advertising clutter in their social feed and want something where they can interact with their friends without being sold to.
+Newcomers Ello and DIaspora hope to unseat Facebook by providing ad-free social networks.
+These founders aren’t altruistic, they just recognize that users are feed up with advertising clutter in their social feed and want something where they can interact with their friends without being sold to.

 The New York Times implemented a metered paywall — a sort of freemium model.
-Users can access their great content, but for users who consumer the most product, they’re asked to pay for it.
+Users can access their great content, but for users who consume the most product, they’re asked to pay for it thru a subscription.
 After reading a certain number of free articles each month, users are asked to subscribe to view additional articles.
 According to Jared Spool, this freemium model generates more revenue for the New York Times than their old advertising model.
 Unfortunately, even subscribers receive ads along with everyone else.

 For instance, the Smithsonian has done this for years.
 They sell prints from their collections and create copies of priceless treasures that you can own for a small price.
 News outlets sell prints from historic events individually or in collections.